Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 - **Bioderma Hydrabio Legere

 - *CeraVe Cream (Note: has ceramides).
-(Full review here)
+(My favorite moisturizer.
+Full review here)

 - **Clean and Clear Morning Burst Hydrating Gel Moisturizer